aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/2d-barcodes/qr-micro-qr-rmqr-barcodes/_index.md

 *QR Code* symbologies (except *Micro QR* and *Rectangular Micro QR*) support the possibility to generate composite barcodes using the so-called **Structured Append** mechanism.
 In this mode, the input data can be divided among different *QR Code* barcodes and then composed into a single image. ***Aspose.BarCode for .NET*** does not enable distributing information inputted into [*CodeText*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) across several *QR Code* barcodes; however, it allows creating a composite *QR Code* label manually.
 This can be done by initializing the [*StructuredAppend*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/qrparameters/properties/structuredappend) property using the following fields:
 - *TotalCount* - the number of barcodes in a composite *QR Code* image (can take values from 2 to 16)
 - *SequenceIndicator* - the sequence number of the current barcode (starting from 0)
 - *ParityByte* - a byte that serves as a checksum identifier.
-In the general case, it is calculated as *XOR* of all bytes in which UTF16BE symbols are encoded using two bytes
+In the general case, it is calculated as *XOR* of all bytes in which UTF16BE symbols are encoded using two bytes.
+The *ParityByte* value **must be identical across all barcodes** in the structured append set — a scanner uses it to verify that all parts belong to the same composite message.

 Sample barcode images provided below have been created using the structured append mechanism implemented in the following code snippet.